Azure-Samples/storage-blobs-powershell-cache-control/README.md

 ```

 ## Script
-The content of the script is reproduced below
+The content of the script is reproduced at below.
-- Download and install the latest PowerShell, and connect to you subscription.
+- Download and install the latest PowerShell.
+Then, connect it to your subscription.
 ```ps1
 Import-AzurePublishSettingsFile -Environment AzureChinaCloud E:\PublishSettings\CIETest03-12-9-2015-credentials.publishsettings
 ```